Codrineye/Codrineye-s-TPT2-Compendium/FAQ/Tutorials/Headquarters/Facility AI/AI Functions.md

 width() `[screen: width]`<br>
 Returns the width of the screen in pixels.

+order.current() `[shipyard: current order]`<br>
+Returns the current shipment order or -1 if not active.

+loadout.count() `[software: loadout count]`<br>
+Returns the total number of existing software loadouts.

+loadout.index(loadoutName) `[software: loadout index type: string]`<br>
+Returns the index of the software loadout named `loadoutName`.
+If multiple loadouts share the same name, it will return the lowest index.
+If none is found it will return 0.

 index(str, substr, offset) `[string: index of type: string, type: string, type: int]`<br>
 Returns the index of the first occurrence of string `substr` within string `str`.
 Search starts at index `offset` where 0 represents the beginning of the string.<br>